How to Manage Passive Aggressive Employees with Team Building

 Combined, all of these effects of team building combat passive-aggressive behavior by shifting the mindset of employees.
 The result is improved trust, collaboration, and engagement.

-Here are four specific ways organizations can use team building programs to improve morale and productivity by reducing passive-aggressive behavior.
+Here are four specific ways organizations can use team building programs to improve communication and productivity by reducing passive aggressive behavior in the workspace.

 A common manifestation of this problem is that people are afraid to speak out.
 Even if they are very unhappy or frustrated about an issue, they aren’t comfortable being direct, saying what they are really thinking and feeling.
 They may worry about hurting a coworker’s feelings or making that person angry, or about having their ideas rejected.